 Dr. Allums Featherston brings a unique blend of teaching experiences to the Institute, as she has taught adapted physical education (Denton, TX) and physical activity and sports classes to children of all abilities in the private, public, and non-profit sectors (Miami, FL).
 She has a MS in Sport and Exercise Psychology from Barry University and a BA in General Psychology from Arkansas Tech University.
 During her leisure time, she enjoys spending time with her husband, playing volleyball, and running with her dogs.

 Katelin received her Bachelor's Degree and Master's Degree in Kinesiology from Iowa State University in Ames, IA.
-While there she served as a Teaching Assistant for the Department of Kinesiology and a Research Assistant for numerous projects including the NFL PLAY 60 FITNESSGRAM Project and Iowa Verb Summer Scorecard Project.
+While there she served as a Teaching Assistant for the Department of Kinesiology and a Research Assistant for numerous projects.
 Her passion is to promote and encourage physical activity in youth through the development and implementation of health promotion programs.
-During her leisure time, she enjoys spending time with family and friends, being outdoors, and shopping.

 Irene joined the Cooper Institute in July 1996.
 Her roles over the years have consisted of Program Coordinator, ELITE Certification Program Manager and Products Manager, Admin Team Supervisor, Credentialing Certification Manager, Educations Operations Manager, Associate Director of Education Operations and Director of Education Operations.
 Currently her focus is on business operations, overseeing and employing systematic processes within the education division.

 Irene is passionate and dedicated to providing quality service to her colleagues and customers.
 During her time at CI she has been honored to receive the Spot, Bohannon, S. Sterling Team, and Kenneth H. Cooper awards.